 Perhaps it exists as yet another reminder that the universe is vast and terrifying, filled with unknowable entities who care nothing for the petty squabbles of man.
 Maybe there are worse things out there than an angry sorceress who wants to make a time sandwich, and some of those things are trains.

 Doomtrain is part of a long tradition of ghost trains in legends and folklore, and a similar tradition in Final Fantasy games.
-FFVIII in particular is full of trains, has a train heist minigame, puts you on several trains as part of the plot, situates an entire rebel force on a train, and has one of the main characters dangerously obsessed with riding on trains.
+VIII in particular is full of trains; it has a train heist minigame, puts you on several trains as part of the plot, situates an entire rebel force on a train, and one of the main characters is dangerously obsessed with riding on trains.
 So perhaps it isn’t the most left-field thing to suddenly have a demonic train, rife with disease, rattling down from the cosmos to enact judgement on the enemies of the cause.

-Side note: what is it about mobile buildings in this universe?
-Both Galbadia and Balamb Gardens were “coincidentally” built on flying research stations, and now there’s this research center.
+What is it about mobile buildings in this universe?
+Both Galbadia and Balamb Gardens were "coincidentally" built on flying research stations, and now there's this research centre.
 Also the largest concentration of scientists in the present day live in space.
 I guess when the world is full of moon-spewed monsters, the idea of not having to walk around is very appealing.

 Before we move on to something else very weird, we should briefly mention the Phoenix, an avian Guardian Force that can be obtained by using a Phoenix Pinion in battle.
 A pinion is a round gear used in drivetrain mechanical systems; it’s also a word used to describe part of a bird’s wing.
 There’s no way to tell which meaning the item name refers to.